Lyrune/2D-Platformer-Character/README.md

 ## References

-The player sprite is adaptated from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah
-The warrior sprite sheet is available from [Clembod at itch.io](https://clembod.itch.io/warrior-free-animation-set) The Knight sprite sheets are available from [OcO at itch.io](https://oco.itch.io/medieval-fantasy-character-pack) The adventurer sprite sheet is avalable from [rvros at itch.io](https://rvros.itch.io/animated-pixel-hero)
+The player sprites was made by m-acrophage. (https://m-acrophage.itch.io/side-scrolling-hack-n-slash-character) The brick sprites was made by https://tilation.itch.io Enemy sprites made by Kenney at https://kenney.nl/assets/pixel-platformer

 ## Future Development